Current Weather

 Weather Statistics - KCLE

-Cleveland Hopkins International Airport typically experiences VFR conditions 64.1% of the time, though instrument-rated pilots will find IFR weather present approximately 8.7% of observations.
-Prevailing winds are from the S averaging 9.4 knots.
+Cleveland Hopkins International Airport typically experiences VFR conditions 64.7% of the time, though instrument-rated pilots will find IFR weather present approximately 10.6% of observations.
+Prevailing winds are from the S averaging 9.8 knots, with gusts recorded up to 38 knots.
 Temperature extremes range from -22°C to 30°C, reflecting significant seasonal variation.
-The best months for VFR flying are September, October, November.
+The best months for VFR flying are September, October, April.

 Wind Analysis